Protein Waffles

 • Quick and easy.
 Blend and cook- that’s all there is to it.

 • Great for meal prep.
-You can make a triple batch of these waffles, freeze them up, and toast them when you want to enjoy them!
+You can make a triple batch of these waffles, freeze them, and toast them whenever you want to enjoy them!

 Key Ingredients